 Admission: It is free to walk through Viktualienmarkt.

 5| The Splendid Dollmann

-If you have been researching Instagram photo spots in Munich than you know of the Hotel Opera.
-Well, I decided to opt out and search for another Instrammy spot that was different but still photo worthy.
+If you have been researching Instagram photo spots in Munich then you know of the Hotel Opera.
+Well, I decided to opt-out and search for another unique spot that was different but still photo-worthy.

-Another hotel that was simply classy and charming I discovered was the Splendid Dollmann.
+The Splendid-Dollmann Hotel is another hotel that was simply classy and charming.
 This is an elegant 19th-century boutique hotel smack dab in the middle of the historic Lehel district.
-Exterior has stunning wood green doors, and its name written in glossy gold letters.
+The Exterior has stunning wood green doors, and its name is written in glossy gold letters.

 You don’t need to arrive early for this photo spot in Munich.
-Some cars may drive by or guests may be leaving the hotel, so you may be interrupted briefly.
-Otherwise, go any time you can squeeze it into your schedule.
+Some cars may drive by or guests may be leaving the hotel, so you will have a short inconvenience.

 Address: Thierschstraße 49, 80538 München, Germany

 Hours: The outside is open 24/7 so no need to rush for that Instagrammy photo op.

 6| St. Luke’s Church